RahulModak74/QUANTUM_GRAVITY_WITH_MW/THEORY/README.md

 **THEORY = ALGORITHM** 🏆

-The manifold learned by the neural network IS the quantum gravity theory.
+The manifold learned by the neural network IS the quantum gravity theory pending validations from GR labs.
 We've just extracted it and made it mathematically explicit!